20th century departures of foreign nationals from Egypt: Jews

 The complexity of Egyptian Jews' lives cannot be divorced from wider political events, such as the Palestine War of 1947–1948.
 Despite their contributions to Egyptian society, attitudes towards Egyptian Jews worsened over time, exacerbated by events like the Suez War and suspicions of involvement in Zionist activities.
 Many Egyptian Jews faced increased insecurity and were arrested during the Suez War, leading to a significant decrease in their numbers in the years following the conflict.
 The secret police raided Jewish owned properties on occasional basis and arrested Jewish citizens.

 Reasons for migration among Egyptian Jews included discontent, incidents of property damage supported by nationalist and Islamist slogans, and the worsening attitudes towards them following the Palestine War and the Lavon Affair.
 Despite their contributions to Egypt's economy and society, the deteriorating relationship between Egyptians and Egyptian Jews ultimately led to a significant decrease in the Jewish population in Egypt in the aftermath of the Suez War.

 After the Suez Crisis of 1956, the secret police raided Jewish properties and arrested thousands of Jewish citizens.
 Thousands of Jews began to depart Egypt due to the increasing pressure.

 Some 23,000—25,000 Jews out of 42,500 in Egypt left, mainly for Israel, Western Europe, the United States, South America, and Australia.
 Many were forced to sign declarations that they were voluntarily emigrating and agreed to the confiscation of their assets.
 Similar measures were enacted against British and French nationals in retaliation for the invasion.
+Egyptian nationality law was amended to make Jews and other minorities ineligible for Egyptian citizenship.
 By 1957 the Jewish population of Egypt had fallen to 15,000.